 Not all 6 classes of the statutory heirs have the right to inherit.
 If the primary class of heirs are still alive, only the first to second class of statutory heirs have the right to inherit.
 The lower class of the heirs have no right to inherit the heritage of a de cujus.

-5. Know how to handover heritage with tax benefits
+5. Know how to handover inheritance with tax benefits

 For those who have a lot of assets which are difficult to be gradually handed over.
 A testator/de cujus might use the means to convert the asset into life insurance.